23 Mar 2018 • BLOG - News

 Because your audience will spend less time reading an email than a blog post or a white paper, they need to understand the point of your newsletter as soon as they open it – keep the content simple and straightforward.

-The simplicity of a newsletter is key to its readability.
+The simplicity of engaging newsletters is key to their readability.
 But you can also grab your readers’ attention by making the writing brief and punchy.
 The Skimm and the Hustle are two great examples of newsletters that are all about presenting interesting trending topics in a casual, catchy, and digestible way.

 Your readers might not know exactly what to expect when they subscribe to your newsletter, so set up the expectation for them on your signup page or in the welcome email.

 Your newsletter doesn’t always have to be only about your company.
 Incorporating content from thought leaders or influencers in your industry is a great way to align your brand with experts.
-Try including quotes, tweets, or links to content from your partners or favorite brands.
+Try including quotes, tweets, or links to content from your partners or favorite brands to create engaging newsletters.

 Collaborating with others is also an effective way to grow your newsletter subscriber list, “Look for other people or businesses that run newsletters with a similar target audience and reach out to them to promote your newsletter.
 If your audience is large enough, you can reciprocate by promoting their business in your own newsletter.”
 (Fast Company)